Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Café con leche – Coffee with milk.
 You can choose which kind of milk you want (cold, hot, with foam, low-fat milk, etc.).
 It is usually served in a cup larger than the cafe solo one.

-Café largo – This is one dose of espresso coffee but where they let some more water flow through the coffee (or add a little), in a larger cup.
+Café largo – One dose of espresso coffee but where they let some more water flow through the coffee (or add a little), in a larger cup.
 So it’s a softer, slightly diluted version of a café solo.

-Leche manchada – This is a cup of milk with some coffee added.
+Leche manchada – A cup of milk with some coffee added.

 Café americano – A cup larger than that for café largo and with even more (hot) water added.
 It is a coffee that many students drink.

 Café con hielo – A very common way to take coffee in the summer.
-It’s an espresso (ie café solo), but you get a glass of ice cubes on the side.
+It’s an espresso (café solo), but you get a glass of ice cubes on the side.
 The customer then pours the hot coffee into the glass with ice.

 Café descafeinado – Decaffeinated coffee.